Josh9182/SQL-Projects/SQL-Portfolio-Dinosaur/Analyzing Dinosaur Database.md

 In the section below, we will isolate the geographical regions the fossils were found in, count how many times fossils were found in each country, and order them by greatest to least.

-## All regions with their count of fossils ordered from greatest to least
+## Count of fossils ordered from greatest to least per country

 [In]